o2ac/o2ac-ur/catkin_ws/src/o2ac_assembly_database/README.md

 │   │   │
 │   │   ├── object_metadata              # directory for the extra information associated with the parts
 │   │   │   │
-│   │   │   ├── 'name_of_part'.yaml      # yaml file description of the subframes and grasps of part named 'name of part' (Example names for parts: 'base', 'panel', 'motor' ...)
+│   │   │   ├── 'partA'.yaml             # yaml file description of the subframes and grasps of part named 'partA'
 │   │   │   │  ...
 │   │   │   ├── 'name_of_other_part'.yaml
 │   │   │
-│   │   ├── frames_to_mate.csv           # csv file description of the mating of parts to form an assembly │   │   ├── parts_list.yaml              # yaml file for the list of parts of the assembly
+│   │   ├── frames_to_mate.csv           # csv file describing of the mating of parts to form an assembly │   │   ├── parts_list.yaml              # yaml file for the list of parts of the assembly
 │   │...
 │   ├── assembly_n                       # directory for the config info of assembly named 'assembly_n'